JACward95/Azure-Compute-and-Networking-Walkthrough/README.md

 <img src="https://i.ibb.co/0sX2b93/hooray-we-re-done.jpg"/>
 </p>
 <p>
 64).
-Wait for to delete just to be sure.
+Wait for everything to delete just to be sure.
 Now we are finished!
 Thank you for taking the time to read this walkthrough and I hope it was in some way helpful to you.
 </p>
 <br />